 - Frequently reviewing and updating listings to make sure all information – such as inventory status and item condition – is accurate and up to date

-To help you meet our seller performance standards, we have some basic requirements all sellers must meet.
+To help you meet our seller performance, we have some basic requirements all sellers must meet.
 We also have tips on how you can meet – and exceed – buyers' expectations.

 What are the guidelines?